-Raza, S., Haider, S. & Williams, M. 2013, 'Robot reasoning using first order bayesian networks', Lecture Notes in Computer Science, International Symposium on Integrated Uncertainty in Knowledge Modelling and Decision Making, Springer, pp. 1-12.View/Download from: UTS OPUS or Publisher's site
+Raza, S, Haider, S & Williams, M 2013, 'Robot reasoning using first order bayesian networks', Lecture Notes in Computer Science, International Symposium on Integrated Uncertainty in Knowledge Modelling and Decision Making, Springer, Beijing, China, pp. 1-12.View/Download from: UTS OPUS or Publisher's site

 This study presents the application of first-order Bayesian Networks (FOBN) to model and reason in domains with complex relational and rich probabilistic structures.
 The FOBN framework used in this study is 'multi-entity Bayesian networks (MEBN).
 MEBN ha

 Raza, S, Haider, S & Williams, M 2012, 'Teaching coordinated strategies to soccer robots via imitation', 2012 IEEE International Conference on Robotics and Biomimetics, ROBIO 2012 - Conference Digest, IEEE International Conference on Robotics and Biomimetics, IEEE, Guangzhou, China, pp. 1434-1439.View/Download from: UTS OPUS or Publisher's site